nirrek/FramerXDocs/tools/additional-features.md

 ## **Duplicate**

 Selecting a frame or shape and right-clicking on it and then selecting _duplicate_ will copy and paste it onto the canvas, along with all the properties and child layers it contains.
-You can also use the shortcut "CMD + D".
+You can also use the shortcut `⌘`+`D`.
 Duplicate frames will be placed to the right of the original frame, while duplicate layers will be stacked on top of the original layer.

 ## **Delete**

-Selecting a frame or shape and right-clicking _delete_ \(or shortcut CMD+X or backspace\) will immediately remove it, along with all the child layer it contains.
+Selecting a frame or shape and right-clicking _delete_ \(or shortcut `⌘`+`X` or `Backspace`\) will immediately remove it, along with all the child layer it contains.

 ## Remove Frame

-Selecting a frame and right-clicking _remove frame_ \(or shortcut CMD+Backspace\) will only remove the current Frame.
+Selecting a frame and right-clicking _remove frame_ \(or shortcut `⌘`+`Backspace`\) will only remove the current Frame.
 It will not effect the child layers it contains.